-CURRICULUM CREDITS

-UNIVERSITY REQUIREMENTS ENGL 110 Critical Reading and Writing (minimum grade C-) 3

-First Year Experience (see p.
-64)

-Discovery Learning Experience (see p.
-64)

-Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content (see p.
-64-66)

-MAJOR REQUIREMENTS

-MAIH 114 College Mathematics and Statistics

-(for students who do not intend to continue

-the study of mathematics)

-MATH 115 Pre-Calculus

-MATH 117 Pre-Calculus for Scientists and Engineers

-(for students who intend to continue

-the study of mathematics)

-MATH 221 Calculus I

-MATH 241 Analytic Geometry and Calculus A

-Successful per rformance on the college proficiency exam(0 credits awarded).
+CURRICULUM CREDITS UNIVERSITY REQUIREMENTS ENGL 110 Critical Reading and Writing (minimum grade C-).
+3 Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content (see p.
+62-65) 3 MAJOR REQUIREMENTS Writing: (minimum grade C-) 3 A second writing course involving significant writing experience including two papers with a combined minimum of 3,000 words to be submitted for extended faculty critique of both composition and content.
+This course must be taken after completion of 45 credit hours.
+Appropriate writing courses are normally designated in the semester's Registration Booklet.
+(See list of courses approved for second writing requirement, page 91-93 ) One of the following 3-4 MATH 114 College Mathematics and Statistics (for students who do not intend to continue the study of mathematics) MATH 115 Pre-Calculus MATH 117 Pre-Calculus for Scientists and Engineers (for students who intend to continue the study of mathematics) MATH 221 Calculus I MATH 241 Analytic Geometry and Calculus A Successful performance on the college proficiency exam(0 credits awarded) BREADTH REQUIREMENTS

-(follow College of Arts and Sciences standards, See pages 91-97.)
+(follow College of Arts and Sciences standards, See page 93-98)

-Group A: Understanding and appreciation of the creative arts and humanities Group B: The study of culture and institutions over time
+Group A: Understanding and appreciation of the creative arts and humanities Group B: The study of culture and institutions over time -

-Group C: Empirically based study of human beings and their environment . . .
+Group C: Empirically based study of human beings and their environment ....
 6 Three credit Pathways Course may be substituted for one Breadth Requirement.